Aliases for NPPA Gene

 The protein encoded by this gene belongs to the natriuretic peptide family.
 Natriuretic peptides are implicated in the control of extracellular fluid volume and electrolyte homeostasis.
 This protein is synthesized as a large precursor (containing a signal peptide), which is processed to release a peptide from the N-terminus with similarity to vasoactive peptide, cardiodilatin, and another peptide from the C-terminus with natriuretic-diuretic activity.
 Mutations in this gene have been associated with atrial fibrillation familial type 6.
 This gene is located adjacent to another member of the natriuretic family of peptides on chromosome 1. [provided by RefSeq, Oct 2015]

 GeneCards Summary for NPPA Gene

 NPPA (Natriuretic Peptide A) is a Protein Coding gene.
-Diseases associated with NPPA include atrial fibrillation, familial, 6 and atrial standstill 2.
-Among its related pathways are MicroRNAs in cardiomyocyte hypertrophy and Human Embryonic Stem Cell Pluripotency.
+Diseases associated with NPPA include Atrial Standstill 2 and Atrial Fibrillation, Familial, 6.
+Among its related pathways are HOP Signaling and MicroRNAs in cardiomyocyte hypertrophy.
 GO annotations related to this gene include receptor binding and neuropeptide hormone activity.

 UniProtKB/Swiss-Prot for NPPA Gene